DanielFNG/opensim-matlab/Testing/getJointSpaceForces/README.txt

 4) Run ID on this second OpenSimTrial over the same timeframe as in 2).
 5) Copied the relevant inputs for getJointSpaceForces (see source file) in to a new directory for convenience.
-6) Remove all the header files.
+6) Remove all the headers from files.
 6) Run getJointSpaceForces.

 NOTE: TO DO THIS I HAD TO EDIT getJointSpaceForces FOR THE TIME BEING SINCE IT